Columbia-class submarine: Overview

-On 7 June 2021, the U.S. Navy budget office announced that the total cost for District of Columbia would reach $15.03 billion, which includes planning costs for the entire program.
+On 7 June 2021, the US Navy budget office announced that the total cost for District of Columbia would reach $15.03 billion, which includes planning costs for the entire program.
 As of April 2023, the estimated construction cost of the twelve-boat program is $132 billion.
 Securing the supply chain and maintaining a skilled labor force are two major challenges for the program.

+On 29 July 2026, the US Navy announced a $29.5 billion contract modification to build an additional 5 submarines, SSBN 828-832.